CleverCloud/doc.clever-cloud.com/runtimes/java/java-war.md

 <div class="alert alert-hot-problems">
 	<h5>Note for Alpha Version</h5>
 	<div>WAR and EAR apps are free during the Alpha period.
-No Drops wil be charged.</div>
+No credits wil be charged.</div>
 </div>

 ### Available containers